pivotal/docs-tap/supply-chain/reference/api/workload.hbs.md

-# Workload
+# Workload CRD

-This topic tells you about the `Workload` resource of Tanzu Supply Chain.
+This topic gives you reference information about the `Workload` resource for Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}

-`Workload` resources are Custom Kubernetes Resources (CRDs) created by `SupplyChain` resources.
+`Workload` resources are custom resource definitions (CRDs) created by `SupplyChain` resources.
 They are also one of the two duck type resources in Tanzu Supply Chain.

 ## Static CustomResourceDefinitions API